ls2716/django_website_framework/deployment/apache_setup_production/README.md

 sudo chmod 775 <project_name>/
-sudo chown -R :www-data <project_name>/media/ sudo chmod -R 775 <project_name>/media
+sudo chown -R :www-data <project_name>/media/ sudo chmod -R 775 <project_name>/media sudo chown -R :www-data <project_name>/static/ sudo chmod -R 775 <project_name>/static
 ```

+**Note: The above command will have to be executed every time either of the files/folders are copied to the remote.**

 ## Step 2: Save the secret variables into a configuration file.